 - Spooky-Scary or Spooky-Fun? ☠️ Scary.

-I’d like to thank Diana Corbitt for providing a free copy in exchange for an honest review.
+I’d like to thank Diana Corbitt for providing a copy in exchange for review consideration.

 I’m back with more reviews, kiddies, and this was the perfect book to get me back into the swing of things.
 Creepy Victorian mansion?
 Check.
 An engaging middle grade narrator with a spunky British sidekick?
 Check.
 Ghosts in the dark, dank basement and in the forbidden attic?
 Check and CHECK.